 Mileti describes true auburn as "a copper color with a slightly brown base and a hint of gold."
 It's a "more mellow sister to copper, the slightly saner cousin to burgundy."

 Plum auburn "has a violet tone to it and is overall a deeper auburn," Sanger says.
 This shade can look almost chocolate brown in some lighting because its red tones are less fiery and more subtle.
-It's a shade of auburn for people who are bright color-averse when it comes to their dye preferences and looks like it was practically made for wearing throughout the autumn and winter.
-Sanger recommends using the same Davines Alchemic Shampoo ($27) and Conditioner ($31) he recommended for sun-kissed auburn, but this time in the "Silver" version, as to keep the cool plum undertones intact.
+It's a shade of auburn for bright color-averse people when it comes to their dye preferences and looks like it was practically made for wearing throughout the autumn and winter.
+Sanger recommends using the same Davines Alchemic Shampoo ($30) and Conditioner ($33) he recommended for sun-kissed auburn, but this time in the "Silver" version, as to keep the cool plum undertones intact.

 True Red Auburn

 "True primary red tone can be as bright and vibrant as you want or more subtle and natural," Sanger says.
-If you do decide to make the jump and go for something brighter, Mileti recommends staying away from too much color at the roots.
-He says it's the make-or-break habit to dyeing your hair with a red undertone.
+If you decide to jump and go for something brighter, Mileti recommends staying away from too much color at the roots.
+He says it's the make-or-break habit of dyeing your hair with a red undertone.

 To avoid a harsh, unnatural color, Mileti says to concentrate the most vivid hues mid-strand.
-"I like to concentrate bright slashes of color through the body and ends of the hair to create the warmth, fire, and passion that we associate with reds or auburn.
-Multiple tones are applied via highlighting and low-lighting to create personalized auburn hair color."
+"I like to concentrate bright slashes of color through the body and ends of the hair to create the warmth, fire, and passion that we associate with reds or auburn."

 On the opposite end of the spectrum, take things bold with a deep, almost burgundy shade and brighter red highlights for dimension.
 To keep your color salon-fresh, refresh it between appointments with something like the dpHUE Color Boosting Gloss + Deep Conditioning Treatment ($35).
 Choose the shade closest to your dye job and enjoy semi-permanent color.